alibabacloud-howto/apsara-video-live-demo/README.md

 transcoding server: add a small REST service on each Janus ECS instance responsible for sending the public IP address of the current machine.
-This allows us to use a [server load balancer](https://www.alibabacloud.com/product/server-load-balancer) with several ECS instances, and then to use the IP address contained in the REST response to bypass this server load balancer for WebRTC data.
+This allows us to use a [server load balancer](https://www.alibabacloud.com/product/server-load-balancer) with several ECS instances, and then to use the IP address contained in the REST response to bypass this server load balancer for WebRTC connections.
+In fact this solution can also be used for Coturn, the STUN / TURN server.

+Finally, Apsara Video Live is the only part of our solution that doesn't need to be modified in order to make it ready for high-availability and scalability, as it is built-in in this service!

 ## Support
 Don't hesitate to [contact us](mailto:projectdelivery@alibabacloud.com) if you have questions or remarks.